How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 Required annual filings

 The Wyoming Secretary of State (307-777-7311, sos.wyo.gov) mandates annual report submissions for all nonprofits.
-These reports must be filed on or before the first day of your incorporation month, as detailed by Hurwit Associates.
+These reports must be filed on or before the first day of your incorporation month.
 The filing process includes:

 - Online submission through wyobiz.wy.gov